 Projects can be entered in more than one category, and it is possible to apply in as many categories as you are interested in.
 Please be aware that nominations for the “Accomplishment” category (categories 1-3) have different application forms to those for categories 4-60.

 Can I submit a campaign in more than one category?

 Yes, that is not a problem.
 You can submit an entry into as many appropriate categories as you like, and you can (although you do not have to) tailor your supporting documents for each category, even if the campaign being entered is the same.
-However, you will have to fill in a separate application form for each entry into each category, and you will be charged per application form.
+However, you will be charged per application.